 The thing that is great about Utah is the abundance of cheap/free camping and free activities.
 You can fly out, rent a car, and spend the rest of the time paying little for accommodation.
 Four out of the five National Parks in Utah double as an International Dark Sky Park, which means they are open 24/7 and you can *technically* sleep in your car in parking lots.
 Or just stargaze all night with your boyfriend/girlfriend.
 Either one works.

 Not to mention Utah is incredibly underrated compared to its neighbor, Colorado.
 They are very similar in landscape and adventure, but Colorado is much more expensive thanks to the influx of tourists.

-Iceland as a budget country?
+Iceland as a budget destination?
 Isn’t it pretty expensive?

 Yes.
 Iceland as a country is known to be pricey, however, there are ways around it.
 Thanks to airlines like WOW, you can book flights to Iceland for as little as $200 from the United States.